juliariec/juliariec.com/src/pages/blog/export-kobo-to-notion.md

 ## Writing the script

-Since we wrote some pseudocode at the beginning, we have a general idea of the algorithm we'll use to write our script.
+Since we wrote a preliminary algorithm at the beginning, we have a general idea of the steps we'll take to write our script.
 First of all, we'll want to write everything in an async function called `exportHighlights`, because our Notion API calls will be asynchronous.
 (If you don't know what that means, Mozilla's [documentation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) on asynchronous code is worth a read!)

 ### Step 1: get a list of books that have highlights